rsocket/rsocket/README.md

 ReactiveSocket is (being developed to be a) network protocol with client and server implementations following <a href="http://reactive-streams.org">Reactive Streams</a> semantics.

-It enables the following interaction models via async message passing over a single network connection:
+It enables the following symmetric interaction models via async message passing over a single network connection:

 - request/response (stream of 1)
 - request/stream (finite stream of many)